-This year, legislators filed a record number of bills–3154 to be exact!
-All of these bills have to be considered by the February 11 “crossover” deadline .
+This year, legislators filed a record number of bills–3506 to be exact!
+All of these bills must be considered by the February 11 “crossover” deadline.
 That means days and nights are spent discussing bills on the Senate and House Floors, and hearing and presenting bills in Senate and House committees and subcommittees.
 As we inch closer to that “Crossover” deadline, here are bills of interest that directly or indirectly impact our children’s mental health system.

 Mental Health First Aid Training for School Employees